Williams Companies (WMB) is currently trading 1.4% above its 50-day SMA (simple moving average) and 2.6% above its 200-day SMA.

-Short interest in DCP Midstream (DCP) as a percentage of float ratio has fallen to 4.0%.
+Short interest in Cheniere Energy (LNG) as a percentage of float has come down to 5.0%.